Assistant Secretary of State for Democracy, Human Rights, and Labor

 The Assistant Secretary of State for Democracy, Human Rights, and Labor is the head of the Bureau of Democracy, Human Rights, and Labor within the United States Department of State.
-The Assistant Secretary of State for Democracy, Human Rights, and Labor reports to the Under Secretary of State for Civilian Security, Democracy, and Human Rights.
+The Assistant Secretary of State for Democracy, Human Rights, and Labor reports to the Under Secretary Foreign Assistance, Humanitarian Affairs and Religious Freedom.

-List of Assistant Secretaries of State for Human Rights and Humanitarian Affairs, 1976—1993
+List of Assistant Secretaries of State for Human Rights and Humanitarian Affairs, 1976 — 1993

 While Ernest W. Lefever was nominated for the office by Reagan in 1981, his nomination was rejected by the Senate Foreign Relations Committee and he withdrew from consideration.